 The general criticisms of using a KSA framework for job applications or candidate evaluation tool include:

-- Long, complex and sometimes redundant job descriptions.
+- Long and sometimes redundant job descriptions

-- Complex application processes that frustrate candidates.
+- Complex and frustrating application processes

-- Confusion over the differences between the terms, especially skills and abilities.
+- Confusion over the differences between the terms, especially skills and abilities